 The Good Old Days Museum opened April 1st and Saturday April 2nd, 2022.
 We have made many changes to most of our displays.
 If you decide to visit this Friday or Saturday you probably will find us still hard at work to make our information as up-to-date as possible.
 If you are new to the area or have grown up in the area and you want to know more about the local history then this is the place for that information.
 Hours will be 9am to 4pm each day.
 We ask for a $3 donation if you are 18 years and older.
 If you are eight to seventeen we ask for a $2 donation.
 Any child younger than eight will be allowed in for free.
 If you are not familiar with Soddy-Daisy we are located at 11298 Wall Street in the old section of Soddy.
 We are in the 101 year old Soddy Bank.
 By the way, if you have any old Soddy, Daisy, Mowbray or Flattop Mountain photos or historical items bring it by the museum, we would love to see them.
 If you are looking for a place to leave them instead of throwing the items in the trash we would love to have them to save.
 Hope to see you soon!

 SPRING 2022 EVENTS

 Monthly meetings are no longer every month.
-We have meetings in February, April, June, August, and October.
+We have meetings in February, April, June, August, and October, ever other month.
 We have a meeting for Board Members only in December to go over the years accomplishments, areas for improvement and what we hope to do in the upcoming new year.
 Meetings are normally held at the Stuart Heights Baptist Church in Soddy-Daisy unless a different location is given.
 The meetings begin at 6:30pm.
-We encourage members of the Soddy, Daisy & Montlake Historical Association and the general public to come.
+We encourage members of the Soddy, Daisy & Montlake Historical Association and the general public to attend.